maorash/Local-Global-INRs/README.md

 * The `--auto_total_number_of_parameters` argument sets the required total number of parameters in the network
   * It is set by default to 200k, and might deviate by roughly 5-10%
   * This is equivalent to an MLP with 3 hidden layers and 256 hidden units
-* The `--auto_global_weights_factor' argument sets the ratio of global weights to local weights
+* The `--auto_global_weights_factor` argument sets the ratio of global weights to the entire network
-  * It is set by default to 10%, and might deviate by roughly 5-10%
+  * It is set by default to 0.1, and might deviate by roughly 5-10%
   * We use the same ratio for the global weights when encoding images throughout the paper